MicrosoftDocs/customer-voice/cv-docs/create-branching-rule.md

 8. Select **Add action** to add the response action.

+    > [!NOTE]
+    > You can create a maximum of 10 actions to be triggered when the defined condition is true.

 9. In the **Select action** list, choose one of the following actions:

     - **Show**: Select a question to be displayed based on the response to a question.